Baby Braves looking to shake out of midseason swoon

 Trading a prospect for immediate help wouldn’t have been considered a likely move for Anthopoulos at the beginning of the year.
 The rebuilding Braves were expected to contend in a year or two.
 But now that the Braves have spent much of the season in first place, the timetable for aggressive moves may have changed.

 Injuries have left the rotation full of questions.
-Soroka (right shoulder inflammation), Brandon McCarthy (right knee tendinitis) and Anibal Sanchez (right hamstring strain) are on the 10-day DL.
+Soroka (right shoulder inflammation) and Brandon McCarthy (right knee tendinitis) are on the 10-day DL.

 Left-hander Luiz Gohara, who had been in the bullpen, was optioned to Triple-A Gwinnett after Wednesday night’s game.
 He is expected to use his time in Gwinnett to prepare for a possible spot in Atlanta’s rotation after the break.